International exchange programs and the opportunity for U.S. businesses

 It is important for the University to build the skills of America’s future workforce by providing their undergraduate students with hands-on-learning opportunities particularly in emerging markets.
 The Reciprocal Exchange Component provides the University with a platform to test and expand their internship initiative.
 The University believes that international exchange programs are not only critical for fostering cross-border diplomacy, but also important for providing Americans with insight into the world’s fastest growing economies.

-The Mandela Washington Fellowship for Young African Leaders is a program of the US Department of State's Bureau of Educational and Cultural Affairs and is supported in its implementation by IREX.
+The Mandela Washington Fellowship is sponsored by the U.S. Department of State with funding provided by the U.S. Government and administered by IREX.
 For more information on the Young African Leaders Initiative (YALI), please visit mandelawashingtonfellowship.state.gov.